-WASHINGTON, D.C. – The Federal Emergency Management Agency (FEMA) announced today that federal disaster assistance has been made available to the state of Georgia to supplement state and local recovery efforts in the areas affected by Hurricane Irma from September 7, 2017, and continuing.
+WASHINGTON – The Federal Emergency Management Agency announced that federal disaster assistance has been made available to the state of Georgia to supplement state, tribal, and local recovery efforts in the areas affected by Hurricane Michael beginning on Oct.
+9, 2018, and continuing.

-The President's action makes federal funding available to affected individuals in Camden, Chatham and Glynn counties.
+The President's action makes federal funding available to affected individuals in Baker, Decatur, Dougherty, Early, Miller, and Seminole counties.
 Assistance can include grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses, and other programs to help individuals and business owners recover from the effects of the disaster.

-Thomas J. McCool has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-McCool said additional designations may be made at a later date if warranted by the results of damage assessments.
+Manny J. Toro has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Toro said additional designations may be made at a later date if warranted by the results of further damage assessments.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.